-The impact of hot weather on concrete can have serious consequences which may become irreparable.
+When hot weather concreting, there may be serious consequences that can be irreparable under drastic temperatures.
 Your structure can lose durability if the temperature during hydration is too high due to an early peak in strength gain.
 One risk you may encounter during hot weather concreting is concrete shrinkage.
 Shrinkage may be defined as “the reduction of concrete volume due to the loss of moisture” (The Constructor).
 This problem occurs when concrete loses moisture after it has hardened, and it can cause cracks and create an unsafe structure.

-There are a variety of methods and tools that can help cool concrete in summer.
-Here are some tips to keep for cooling concrete:
+There are a variety of methods and tools for concrete cooling in summer.
+Here are some tips to keep in mind:

 The temperature of your concrete is not the same as the ambient temperature.
-Factors like humidity and wind can also impact the curing process.
-Usually, you want to keep the temperature of your concrete under 160°F (70°C).
-For this reason, finding a solution to accurately monitor the temperature of your placed concrete is very important.
+Factors like humidity, hot weather, and wind can also impact the curing process.
+When concreting in hot weather, you want to keep the temperature of your concrete under 160°F (70°C).
+For this reason, finding a solution to accurately monitor the temperature of your placed concrete and choosing the right web concrete monitoring device is very important.

-The easiest way to track the changing temperatures within your concrete is by using a fully embedded sensor like SmartRock.
-The sensors are easy to implement and highly reliable, logging internal temperatures every 15 minutes.
-With real-time data, you can make the right curing decisions for your structure. .
+The easiest way to track the changing temperatures when concrete cooling in summer!
+The sensors are fully embedded and easy to implement and highly reliable, logging internal temperatures every 15 minutes.
+With real-time data, you can make the right curing decisions for your structure.
 Gilchrist Construction Company utilized SmartRock sensors on a major bridge construction project, helping them shorten their timeline by 4 months!
 They began their project in March and were able to open the bridge by October of the same year.
-The sensors helped them consistently monitor temperatures throughout the hot summer months and to reduce the amount of labor used and break tests.
-Read the full study here!
+The sensors helped them consistently monitor concrete temperatures throughout hot weather months while reducing the amount of needed labor and break tests.

 To further improve efficiency, you can use Giatec 360, the world’s most advanced web-based dashboard for controlling and predicting the quality of concrete pours.
 This platform is an extension of the SmartRock app, and it allows you to plot data between multiple sensors, edit your mix calibration data, generate PDF/CSV reports for distribution, and monitor multiple projects at once.
 This includes temperature gradient analysis of mass pours.
 By implementing these technologies into your project this summer, you can achieve more with less time.